cpdundon/RaveJavaMidterm/README.md

 # RaveJavaMidterm
-Build out a front end using "Get" data from the Pexels API
+Build out an Android front end in Java using "Get" data from the Pexels API.